Icon-Newsletter-smaller

 • Low annual income requirement (ranging from ₱120,000 to ₱360,000) – This means people with a monthly salary of ₱10,000 to ₱30,000 may qualify for a credit card.

-• Zero to low annual fees – A good credit card with a low annual income requirement usually comes with no annual fees for life.
+• Zero to low annual fees – A credit card with a low annual income requirement often comes with no annual fees for life.
 Others have a low annual fee that’s waived for the first year.

 • Low interest rate – In February 2023, the Bangko Sentral ng Pilipinas raised the monthly interest rate cap for credit cards to 3%.
 While most credit cards have the maximum rate, a few still charge lower than that.
 You can avoid paying interest by making full and timely credit card payments.